mp-gutierrez/graphQL-restaurant-data/README.md

     Queries and mutations exercise worked with GraphQL
 <br>
 <h2>Installation</h2>
-    In order to run the program, all the files need to be downloaded into the same folder, keeping each file name and its extension intact.
-With the files in place, a simple drag-n-drop of the index.html file into a chromium-based browser will load it correctly.
+    In order to run the program, all the files need to be downloaded into the same directory.
+Then, the command line needs to be opened on the chosen directory and run 'npm install', followed by the command 'node index.js' (Node and npm need to be previously installed).
 <br>
 <h2>Support</h2>
     In case of requiring further assistance, you can contact me via Twitter @mpgutierrz